czujto/czujto.github.io/_posts/2021-06-05-ContinuosAccessEvaluation.md

 title: Enable Continuos Access Evaluation in Azure AD
 excerpt_separator: <!--more-->
 ---
-Continuous access evaluation (CAE) allows organisations to monitor near real time critical events in Azure AD.
+Continuous access evaluation (CAE) allows organizations to monitor near real-time critical events in Azure AD.
 Learn what the key benefits are and how to enable or disable CAE!